bucketco/bucket-javascript-sdk/packages/react-sdk/README.md

 // payload: { maxTokens: 10000, model: "gpt-3.5-beta1" }
 ```

-The `key` is always present while the `payload` is a optional JSON value for arbitrary configuration needs.
-If a feature has no configuration or no configuration value was matched against the context, the config object will be empty.
-Thus, `key` will be `undefined`.
-Make sure to check against this case when trying to use the
-configuration in your application.
+`key` is mandatory for a config, but if a feature has no config or no config value was matched against the context, the `key` will be `undefined`.
+Make sure to check against this case when trying to use the configuration in your application. `payload` is an optional JSON value for arbitrary configuration needs.

 Note that, similar to `isEnabled`, accessing `config` on the object returned by `useFeature()` automatically
 generates a `check` event.